Central extensions and bounded cohomology: Preliminaries

 for every $x_1,x_2\in X$.
 A map $g\colon Y\to X$ is a \emph{quasi-inverse} of $f$ if it is a quasi-isometric embedding, and the maps $g\circ f\colon X\to X$, $f\circ g\colon Y\to Y$ are uniformly close to the identity of $X$ and $Y$, respectively.
 A quasi-isometry is a quasi-isometric embedding that admits a quasi-inverse.

-If $G$ is a finitely generated group and $S$ is a finite generating set for $G$, then the \emph{Cayley} graph $C_S(G)$ of $G$ with respect to $S$ is the graph having $G$ as set of vertices and $G\times S$ as set of edges, where the edge $(g,s)$ joins $g$ with $gs$.
+If $G$ is a finitely generated group and $S$ is a finite symmetric generating set for $G$ (symmetric meaning that $s\in S$ if and only if $s^{-1}\in S$), then the \emph{Cayley} graph $C_S(G)$ of $G$ with respect to $S$ is the graph having $G$ as set of vertices and $G\times S$ as set of edges, where the edge $(g,s)$ joins $g$ with $gs$.
 The graph $C_S(G)$ is endowed with a path metric for which every edge is isometric to a segment of unitary length.
 It is well known that, if $S,S'$ are finite generating sets for $G$, then the identity of $G$ extends to a quasi-isometry between $C_S(G)$ and $C_{S'}(G)$.
 Thus, one can define the quasi-isometry type of $G$ as the quasi-isometry type of any of its Cayley graphs.